kdnelson/Skippyzon/README.md

 ### My notes

+Using window.location.reload(false); in CheckoutItem o Refreshing page after item counter + or - logs out the user.
+Using type"submit" in CheckoutItem o Everything is great but the decrement method doest refresh quantity.

 Implement Bootstrap and style everything, especially product grid Actions can use some better error checking
 Rename basket to cart